-For FY 2015, the Department requests \$79.2 million to support DoD HA programs and activities.
+For FY 2017, the Department requests \$72.9 million to support DoD HA programs and activities.
 Activities include transportation, excess property, and other targeted assistance for disaster preparedness and mitigation in countries deemed strategically relevant.
 Current plans call for the CDRs to conduct HA activities as part of their regional security cooperation strategy, and to enhance readiness for crisis response to emergencies in their regions.
-The list of countries/projects submitted by Combatant Commands (COCOMs)illustrates that each Combatant Commander has more projects requested than funding available.
-A summary of this information is provided in the table below; however, some variation may be necessary based on environmental requirements during funding execution.